megakemp/megakemp.github.io/_posts/2014-06-25-leveraging-the-cloud-for-fun-and-games.md

 ### One final thought

-Oddly enough, this experience open up my eyes to the **great potential of cloud computing**.
+Oddly enough, this experience opened up my eyes to the **great potential of cloud computing**.

 <div class="note">
 <p>